moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/sandbox-cell.md

 #### Enable Feature Flags

-~~[ChatOps commands](/handbook/support/workflows/chatops/#feature-flags) can be used to enable or disable Feature Flags on Staging Ref.
+~~[ChatOps commands](/handbook/support/workflows/chatops/#feature-flags) can be used to enable or disable Feature Flags on the Sandbox Cell.
 You can run this command in the [`#staging-ref`](https://gitlab.slack.com/archives/C02LN0K1N3Y) Slack channel and notifications will be sent to [`#qa-staging-ref`](https://gitlab.slack.com/archives/C02JGFF2EAZ) after a flag is enabled/disabled.~~

 #### Admin access

-~~To promote your user to Admin, please sign in as Admin using the `Staging Ref credentials` from 1Password `Engineering` vault.
+~~To promote your user to Admin, please sign in as Admin using the `Sandbox Cell credentials` from 1Password `Engineering` vault.
 Then navigate to the [Admin Area’s Users page](https://docs.gitlab.com/ee/administration/admin_area.html#administering-users) and edit your user's Access Level.~~

-~~Note that Staging Ref environment is shared across all engineers.
+~~Note that Sandbox environment is shared across all engineers.
 If you plan to perform changes to GitLab Admin settings, use the [`#staging-ref`](https://gitlab.slack.com/archives/C02LN0K1N3Y) Slack channel to communicate changes broadly.~~

 #### SSH access and Rails console